perrygeo/axum-hurl-test/README.md

 As a CLI, Hurl works with _any_ language that can stand up an HTTP server.

-But hurl is implemented in Rust, and this writeup is a brief demonstration of the additional benefits Rust developers can glean.
+But hurl is implemented in Rust, and this write-up is a brief demonstration of the additional benefits Rust developers can gain from adopting hurl.

 ## API tests